-Mark Hiepler has the largest verdict in the nation in a case involving Retinopathy of prematurity.
-It is the only trial verdict in this area of the law in the last 15 years.
+Mark Hiepler has the largest verdict in the nation in a case involving retinopathy of prematurity.
+It is the only trial verdict in this area of the law in more than 15 years.
 The firm has settled numerous cases across the nation and is recognized as having special knowledge in evaluating these cases and helping children who are blind for life.

-If your baby has developed retinopathy of prematurity, please feel free to contact California birth injury attorney Mark Hiepler to set up a free initial consultation at (805) 988-5833.
-Mr. Hiepler represents families nationwide.
+If your baby has developed retinopathy of prematurity, call attorney Mark Hiepler to set up a free initial consultation at 805-988-5833.
+Or, if you prefer, complete our brief online form.
+From our office in Oxnard, Mr. Hiepler represents families throughout California and nationwide.